How Facebook Is Solving the Fake Accounts Problem

 Some reports are showing that as recently as September, Facebook’s deletion number had topped the 1 billion mark, but it’s unclear precisely what that estimate truly entails.

-Regardless, it would appear that the powers that be at Facebook are doing a whole lot of deleting, and very little Facebooking.
+Regardless, it would appear the powers at Facebook are doing a whole lot of deleting, and very little Facebooking.

 What is a Fake Facebook Account?